-DUPIXENT MyWay® is a patient support program designed to help you get DUPIXENT as quickly as
+DUPIXENT MyWay® is a patient support program designed to help you get access to DUPIXENT as quickly as

 possible and help stay on track while providing helpful tools and resources.